 As mentioned, one of the best ways to protect your smile is with a custom and professionally made mouthguard.
 A mouthguard is a single piece of protective covering that is designed to protect your teeth and jaw.

 When a mouthguard is loose and bulky, it loses its effectiveness.
 For maximum comfort and efficiency, a custom mouthguard often offers the best results.
-To get fitted for a custom mouthguard, it will require at least two visits to our Charlotte dentist office.

 Custom-fit Mouthguard FAQs